 - Students learn best when instruction provides opportunities to use appropriate skills within and across disciplines.

-- Students learn best when instruction insures they have equal opportunities to work alone, to reflect on their learning, and to work collaboratively in realistic settings.
+- Students learn best when instruction ensures they have equal opportunities to work alone, to reflect on their learning, and to work collaboratively in realistic settings.

 Our learning expectations for each student include the following: